canopy-js/canopy-js/README.md

 ```
 Topic 1: This is a paragraph defined in a file called Topic_1.expl.
-We are going to reference [[Topic 2]], which is defined in a different file.
+We are going to reference [[Topic 2]], which is defined in a file called Topic_2.expl.
 ```

 ```